 Oh my gourd, it’s fall!
-These 10 Northern Michigan farms and markets offer tons of autumn activities for a full day of fun.
-Get lost in a corn maze, go on a wagon ride, sip hot cider (or hard cider) and leave with a car full of pumpkins.
+These 10 farms and farm markets offer tons of Northern Michigan fall fun activities.
+Add a few to your Northern Michigan fall color tour.
+Then get lost in a corn maze, go on a wagon ride, sip hot cider (or hard cider) and leave with a car full of pumpkins.

 10445 North US 31 | Ellsworth